Designing with empathy

 Social design without fuss

-Social design and co-creation are common buzzwords that (unfortunately) too often lead to projects without tangible results; a status quo that we, as a hands-on team, do not accept.
+Social design and co-creation are common buzzwords that (unfortunately) too often lead to projects without tangible results-a status quo that we, as a hands-on team, do not accept.
 At the same time, we strongly believe in the power of human-centered design.
 That’s why we took matters into our own hands and developed our own approach to design-driven innovation.

 The 8 steps of 8D